 Open standard

-for verifiable interaction records
+for verifiable interaction records.

 Originary is one implementation.
 PEAC remains open, neutral, and implementation-independent.